Jollywatt/typst-fletcher/docs/manual.typ

 Diagrams are laid out on a flexible coordinate grid.
 When a node is placed, the rows and columns grow to accommodate the node's size, like a table.
-See the `diagram()` parameters for more control: `node-size` is the minimum row and column width, and `spacing` is the gutter between rows and columns, respectively.
+See the `diagram()` parameters for more control: `cell-size` is the minimum row and column width, and `spacing` is the gutter between rows and columns.

-Elastic coordinates can be demonstrated more clearly with a debug grid and no spacing.
+Elastic coordinates can be demonstrated more clearly with a debug grid and no `spacing` between cells:

 #code-example-row(```typ
 #let b(c, w, h) = box(fill: c.lighten(50%), width: w, height: h)